ConCon324/CETM25-Data-Visualization/README.md

 ## Built With
 * The dashboard and storyboard is using Tableau Public built in function.
-* Demonstration file is uploaded to [**Github**](https://github.com/ConCon324/CETM25-Data-Visualization/blob/master/CETM25%20Data%20Visualization%20Assignment_20190923.twbx) for your download.
+* Demonstration file is uploaded to [**Prototype**](https://github.com/ConCon324/CETM25-Data-Visualization/blob/master/CETM25%20Data%20Visualization%20Assignment_20190923.twbx) for your download.
+* All the data and material relevant to this project is saved in [**Github**](https://github.com/ConCon324/CETM25-Data-Visualization) for your download and reference.